Becoming Simulation Faculty - elearning for healthcare

 • Core Course Workshop

-The workshop will offer an experiential learning opportunity to extend and consolidate the knowledge from the elearning topics within the core course, and focus on some key skills and behaviours that are important for new simulation faculty to discuss or rehearse together
+The workshop will offer an experiential learning opportunity to extend and consolidate the knowledge from the elearning topics within the core course, and focus on some key skills and behaviours that are important for new simulation faculty to discuss or rehearse together.
+It is intended to be sustainable, quality assured and interactive.

 The learning outcomes for the workshop are: